Jacob1164/house_records/README.md

-# supply-logistics-demo
+# House Records Demo

 > A simple demo shows how to use SIMBA API to post and get info to/from a private blockchain(Circle of Life).An Ethereum account is auto generated and Ethers are auto deposited, if no wallet is detected on user's browser under this domain.
 This demo auto signs the transaction with your Ethereum account when a post being made.

 ## Build Setup